Last Updated:

 Well, for a start, I've seen people asking for this in the forum...

-The Virus C panel that came with Cubase SX, was only the panel, without any patch selection.
+The Virus C panel that came with Cubase, was only the panel, without any patch selection.
 For the Virus C, having like 1024 patches, sometimes without the Patch/Bank selection, some people might get a bit lost.
 (Well, I get lost even with the "A" where there are only 4 banks and the "C" has 8).
 Plus it'd be a pain loading a Patch Name Script for one purpose and then the Panel for the midi controls.

 Since I kinda know how to merge/copy patch names XML so that adding the panel, it could work for all 16 midi channels.
 And seems like a lot of people do have the Virus C, I thought maybe I should try see if I can help here.
 (Plus, it provides an example of how panels could be, should any Virus C users wanna give a go device panels!)